When should you bring your child to the ER? And when is it safe to stay home?

 This is a really important question, and one I’m very excited to answer!
 I get to see little ones every day in the emergency department, as an Emergency Medicine physician, I wish I had the chance to talk through these points with every parent.

 Of course, *disclaimer* the below information is limited in the time we have together and if you are unsure, always err on the side of caution and go to the ER!
 We can’t cover every scenario, and if you feel something is amiss, trust your gut!
 I am also writing to the broader population, but if your child has health problems (like asthma, sickle cell disease, born premature, etc.) I would speak with your primary care physician about illnesses they are more prone to.

 Kiddos are resilient, and their bodies do a really good job of healing themselves.
-Especially with bumps, scrapes and viruses, most of the time, children will do fine without visiting a doctor.
+Especially with bumps, scrapes and viruses, often, children will do fine without visiting a doctor.

 But there are some important situations, where coming to the doctor can be really helpful.